Skip to main content

 How Do Genetic Variations Affect Androgen Receptor Sensitivity?

 Beyond production and conversion, the effectiveness of testosterone also hinges on how well it interacts with its target cells.
 The androgen receptor (AR) gene plays a central role here.
-This gene encodes the protein, which is present in almost every cell in the body.
+This gene encodes the androgen receptor protein, which is present in almost every cell in the body.

 Once testosterone or DHT binds to this receptor, it triggers a cascade of events that ultimately influence gene expression, leading to the hormone’s physiological effects.
 Genetic variations within the AR gene, particularly the length of its CAG repeat sequence, can influence the sensitivity of the androgen receptor.

-A longer generally correlates with a less sensitive androgen receptor, meaning that a higher concentration of testosterone or DHT might be required to elicit the same biological response.
-Conversely, a shorter CAG repeat sequence can indicate a more sensitive receptor.
 This genetic insight helps explain why two individuals with seemingly identical testosterone levels might experience vastly different symptoms or therapeutic outcomes.
 For someone with a less sensitive receptor, a standard dose of testosterone might not be sufficient to alleviate symptoms, necessitating a careful adjustment of the protocol to achieve optimal cellular signaling.

 Genetic Influences on Hormone Elimination

 The body’s ability to clear hormones efficiently is as important as its ability to produce and utilize them.
 Enzymes involved in glucuronidation, particularly those encoded by the UGT2B17 gene, play a significant role in testosterone elimination.
 These enzymes attach a glucuronide molecule to testosterone and its metabolites, making them more water-soluble and easier to excrete via urine.
-Genetic variations in UGT2B17 can lead to differences in the rate of testosterone clearance, affecting circulating levels and the duration of its action.

-Another factor influencing is Sex Hormone Binding Globulin (SHBG).
+Another factor influencing circulating testosterone levels is Sex Hormone Binding Globulin (SHBG).
 SHBG is a protein that binds to testosterone, making it biologically inactive.
 Only “free” testosterone, unbound to SHBG, can interact with androgen receptors.
 Genetic polymorphisms in the gene encoding SHBG can influence its production and binding affinity, thereby altering the proportion of free versus bound testosterone.

-Individuals with genetically higher might experience symptoms of low testosterone even with normal total testosterone readings, because less of the hormone is available to their tissues.
+Individuals with genetically higher SHBG levels might experience symptoms of low testosterone even with normal total testosterone readings, because less of the hormone is available to their tissues.

 Gene/Protein Primary Function Impact of Genetic Variation Clinical Implication